 Just go with your own gut feeling.
 I often have the impression that studying has established itself as the new standard, but it doesn't have to be the best choice for everyone.
 For me, starting with an apprenticeship at the Group was exactly the right thing – everyone should try that out for themselves.
 Whether you're still at school, or later at university: internships are a good way to do this.

-Benjamin Brügel (35) inherited his enthusiasm for technology from his father.
+Benjamin Brügel inherited his enthusiasm for technology from his father.
 As a trained motor vehicle technician, he taught his son the correct use of tools at an early age.
 There was never any doubt that Benjamin, who was born in Neuweier near Baden-Baden in Germany, would want to do something practical after his time at school.
-After completing his apprenticeship at Daimler, the newly qualified automotive electrician initially worked in production, where he made sure that the suspension, body and engine found their way together.
-After completing his engineering studies at the University of Applied Sciences in Esslingen, Benjamin Brügel joined Daimler's After-Sales department and then completed his Master's degree in General Management at the University of Applied Sciences for Economics & Management (FOM) in Stuttgart.
-Today, Benjamin Brügel commits his time not only to identify technologies for the mobility of the future at Mercedes-Benz, but also when it comes to his family.
-He and his wife have discovered hiking as a new passion – being out in nature with their small daughter is sheer relaxation for the family man.
+After completing his apprenticeship at Mercedes-Benz, the newly qualified automotive electrician initially worked in production, where he made sure that the suspension, body and engine found their way together.
+After completing his engineering studies at the University of Applied Sciences in Esslingen, Benjamin joined the After-Sales department and then completed his Master's degree in General Management at the University of Applied Sciences for Economics & Management (FOM) in Stuttgart.
+Today, he commits his time also for a new hobby - together with his wife and little daughter, Benjamin discovered hiking as a new passion.
+Being out in nature is sheer relaxation for the family man.

 vocational training in Detail